-- The charger, to charge the bike in case the battery power runs out - 30 Amp Fuse, spares for the batteries, in case the fuses blow - A lock, to secure your e-bike when you park it - A helmet, as required by safety laws
+- The charger, to charge the bike in case the battery power runs out - A lock, to secure your e-bike when you park it - A helmet, as required by safety laws

-Inspecting your Electric Bike
+Inspecting your E-Bike

 Always inspect your e-bike before you ride it, to make sure its safety features are operating properly.
 Many accidents can be avoided with routine inspections.

 Once you are comfortable with your e-bike, you will be able to detect small changes in the way it feels.
 If anything changes between uses, make sure to have it properly examined.
 Also, be sure to listen for changes in the sounds your e-bike makes over time.
 Any mechanical or power issues may have effects on the sounds the bicycle makes.